stom66/cannon-collider-visualiser/README.md

 This repo uses ThreeJS to visualise colliders in a JSON file exported by the Blender plugin [Decentraland Toolkit: Cannon Colliders](https://github.com/stom66/blender-dcltk-cannon-colliders/)

+It is a small aid for debugging and ensuring that the meshes being exported by the plugin are correct.

 ![Preview of the visualiser](./preview.png)